bug400/pyilper/INSTALL.md

 Anaconda is a Python distribution widely used in Data Science applications.
-It provides an Python environment that is easy to install and maintain on Windows, mac OS and Linux.
+It provides an Python environment that is easy to install and maintain on Windows, macOS and Linux.
 The Anaconda cloud gives access to more than 1000 Python applications.

 The Anaconda distribution installs more then 150 Python packages on your